dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ## Tracing

 In the current implementation of `CommsService`, each message received is decoded and then processed via `processMessage`.
 Furthermore, messages are processed in sequence.
-This means we're mostly interested in tracing `processMessage` and functions it calls, and that the sum of time spent in `processMessage` gives us a very good approximation of the total time the consumer takes to process N messages.
+This means the sum of time spent in `processMessage` gives us a very good approximation of the total time the consumer takes to process N messages.

 We will create a new root `natchez.Span` for each invocation of `processMessage`.
 In order to do so, we introduce the type
 ```scala